NSW Boating Now

 The NSW Government’s Maritime Infrastructure Plan (2019 - 2024) (MIP), released in December 2018, sets out a more strategic, coordinated approach to maritime infrastructure in NSW and makes a commitment to continue to provide support for maritime infrastructure owned by councils and other delivery partners, through the Boating Now Program.

 In December 2021, TfNSW announced Boating Now Round 4 to support further upgrades to maritime facilities across the state.
-The $28 million allocation to Round 4, which is subject to confirmation, builds on the $28 million third round of funding announced in 2019 and the original $70 million program.
-Round 4 funding will build on previous Boating Now investments, and will benefit boaters and communities across the State by:
+The NSW Government is currently reviewing the Boating Now program.
+The applications for grants in the unfunded Round 4 of Boating Now will be considered as part of this review.
+Round 4 funding will build on previous Boating Now investments and will benefit boaters and communities across the State by:

 - Improving the boating experience for customers by identifying projects that give waterway users better access, storage and boating facilities